 If you have a cylinder you no longer need, the simplest route is to return it to the company whose name is on the cylinder.
 You should also have a paper contract with the details of who owns the cylinder.
 The gas cylinder can be returned directly to them or to one of their approved stockists or agents.

-Usually you can find details of the nearest stockist online or in the yellow pages, but if you are having difficulty click here for a list of cylinder brands and a contact telephone number from which you will receive advice on the nearest stockist to you to whom you can return the cylinder.
+To find details of the nearest stockist click here which will give you a list of cylinder brands and a contact telephone number from which you will receive advice on the nearest stockist to you to whom you can return the cylinder.
 The cylinder remains the property of the gas supplier and you should not sell the cylinder on to others.

 If you have a cylinder that contains a gas other than LPG (propane or butane) please contact the company that owns the cylinder whose name should be somewhere on the cylinder.
 For further advice on non-LPG cylinders please visit the British Compressed Gas Association website for advice.

 Civic Amenity sites and members of the British Metal Recycling Association should click here for advice on cylinder collections.